 Make sure that the developer box is checked in the Main Tabs list.

 Prepare the list of activities for your assignment.
 Here in this example, I have used the Product market survey checklist that lists done all the activities that I will be doing for the assigned project.

 Now to Insert the Checkboxes, click on the cell B2, go to Insert menu under Developer tab ribbon, select Check Box (Form control) option.
 The checkbox will be created in cell reference B2.

-Right click on cell B2 where the checkbox is created, go to edit text option to edit the text of the checkbox.
+Right-click on cell B2 where the checkbox is created, go to edit text option to edit the text of the checkbox.

 Now copy or drag the checkbox for all the other listed tasks as well.
 You can copy, apply to the group in and even set the order preference of these checkboxes as per your requirement.
 Using Assign Macro you can click on the checkbox and macro will start running.

-How to make the checkboxes interactive with Lists or Charts:
+Now we will see how to make the checkboxes interactive with Lists or Charts:

 a.
-Right click on the first “Product research” checkbox and select Format Control.
+Right-click on the first “Product research” checkbox and select Format Control.

 b.
 In the Control tab option of the Format control dialog box, select a cell in an excel sheet where you want to link this checkbox.
 In this example, I have selected cell “c2” to create a link.